Understanding isolation levels

 Read the uncommitted data modification.

 Choosing a transaction isolation level doesn't affect the locks that are acquired to protect data modifications.
-A transaction always gets an exclusive lock on any data it modifies and holds that lock until the transaction completes, regardless of the isolation level set for that transaction.
-For read operations, transaction isolation levels primarily define the level of protection from the effects of modifications made by other transactions.
+A transaction always gets an exclusive lock on any data it modifies.
+It holds that lock until the transaction completes, whatever the isolation level set for that transaction.
+For read operations, transaction isolation levels mainly define how the operation is protected from the effects of other transactions.

 The following table shows the concurrency side effects allowed by the different isolation levels.

-Transactions must be run at an isolation level of at least repeatable read to prevent lost updates that can occur when two transactions each retrieve the same row, and then later update the row based on the originally retrieved values.
+Transactions must be run at an isolation level of at least repeatable read to prevent lost updates that can occur when two transactions each retrieve the same row.
+The transaction then later updates the row based on the originally retrieved values.
 If the two transactions update rows using a single UPDATE statement and don't base the update on the previously retrieved values, lost updates can't occur at the default isolation level of read committed.